Areas of Expertise (7)

 “Gobernar no es subir impuestos, es saber generar riqueza con ellos”

-La Vanguardia online
+La Vanguardia (Spanish) online

 La izquierda siempre ha estado más preocupada por repartir la riqueza que por crearla.
 Y eso no es suficiente, porque el Estado emprendedor, como demuestran Mazzucato y ahora Chesbrough, es el más necesario y efectivo de los innovadores cuando no cae en manos de una camarilla partidista y sirve a todos.